Fight over hotly debated natural gas initiative headed to Washington State Supreme Court

 Climate Solutions reported that during the ruling, Widlan made the example a voter may want to have access to natural gas but also want the government to regulate air pollution from natural gas.

-Supporters of I-2066 will continue fight
+Supporters of I-2066 continue fight

 However, BIAW claimed those who want to ban natural gas are trying to force their view on the majority of Washingtonians.

-“We will not back away from the fight to ensure the will of the people who voted to make I-2066 law stands,” BIAW wrote in a statement Friday.
+“We will not back away from the fight to ensure the will of the people who voted to make I-2066 law stands,” BIAW wrote in a statement in March.
 “We will continue to use every avenue available, including appealing to the state Supreme Court, to protect energy choice for the people of Washington.”

 The BIAW,聽听(奥贬础),听, and聽 are part of the coalition supporting the initiative.